darias08/SIEM-Tool-Chronicle-Project/README.md

 <h2>Description</h2>

 In this project, I will be using a cyber security SIEM tool called [Chronicle](https://cloud.google.com/chronicle/docs/overview), a cloud-native tool, to investigate a security incident that involved a phishing attack.
 The goal of this project is to showcase my knowledge of using this tool and how effective it is for me to identify threats.
+At the bottom of this page, I created a detailed incident report in regard to this security incident.

 <h2>Scenario</h2>